Brian J. Dooley: Ukraine

+Returned to the eastern front in January, March, June and July to report on conditions for civilians, and the work of local activists, and to evacuate people from villages under fire.

 Other Human Rights Issues: Palestine, Lebanon, The UAE, Kenya, Guantanamo, Syria, Hungary and Britain

 Between 2002 and 2010 he was part of Amnesty International teams producing research reports on Palestine, including in 2002 on human rights violations in Jenin and Nablus; on movements restrictions on the Palestinian people in 2003; in 2006 on house demolitions; and in 2009 on Israeli attacks on Gaza, including the use of white phosphorus.

 In 2006 he was part of an Amnesty International team in Lebanon during the Israeli-Hezbollah war documenting Israeli air strikes and other attacks on civilian infrastructure.